ogcio/ogcio-ds/docs/contributing/coding-standards/js.md

 ## Files

 JavaScript files have the same name as the component's folder name.
-Test files have a `.test` suffix placed before the file extension.

 ```
 checkboxes
 ├── checkboxes.mjs
-└── checkboxes.test.js
 ```

 ## Skeleton